-Introducing TapRooT®️ University: Providing the Tools to Help Tomorrow’s Leaders Succeed
+Introducing TapRooT®️ University Student Competition: Providing the Tools to Help Tomorrow’s Leaders Succeed

 Rarely does an opportunity present itself for engineering students to learn industry-proven skills that provide value throughout their careers.
 This unique opportunity offers select students to meet, learn, and network with highly regarded industry leaders and practitioners.

 Undergraduate and Graduate-level engineering teams from prestigious US universities will receive virtual training from TapRooT® certified instructors, coaching from their mentors, and given an incident to analyze.
 Then, the teams will participate in the first TapRooT® Student Competition.

 The TapRooT®️ Student Competition will kick off January 2022 and conclude at our 2022 Global Summit.
 In this article, we will provide details on the student training and competition, highlight the participating universities and their engineering programs, plus include ways you may sponsor students.

 About the Global TapRooT®️ Summit & Student Competition

 Training will allow participants to learn the TapRooT® system, analyze problems, and conduct effective root cause analysis.
 One of the key benefits of this training is that it demonstrates how an organization can adequately put in a standardized plan that produces standardized results to prevent the reoccurrence of minor and major incidents.